Godmanchester: Church of St Mary the Virgin

+In October 2003 BBC1's Songs of Praise was hosted by St Mary's and featured the new hymn tune Godmanchester, written by the then vicar, Peter Moger.

 Chinese Bridge

 One of the town's largest public works of art and of landscaping is its Chinese Bridge, which connects to a water meadow.
 Local legend has it that the bridge was built without the use of nails or other fixings.
 The bridge was removed by crane on 9 February 2010.
 A new replica was built off-site in two parts and was installed on 15–16 February 2010.
 Today the Chinese Bridge does feature nails.
 The claims are believed to be false; a bridge in Queens' College, Cambridge, had the same urban myth.
 Expert commentators write that the original nails had corroded away, masking their presence.